User Authentication

 Roles

 UCloud contains a few basic roles used for global authorization.
 These attributes only refer to the global authorization, more fine-grained authorization is done at the service level.
-A microservice can declare that a single API endpoint should only be accessible to users with a given role.
+A service can declare that a single API endpoint should only be accessible to users with a given role.

 The table below shows the global roles in UCloud: